Guide

 Whole-home air-source heat pump for a 2,500 to 5,500 sq ft home$22,500 to $28,000Higher capacity, more airflow work, and more complex installation

-Broad manufacturer-style range for ducted air-source installs$6,000 to $25,000+This collapses very different scopes into one number
+Broad manufacturer-style ducted range$6,000 to $25,000This range collapses very different scopes into one number

-Three takeaways matter more than the table itself:
+Three quick readouts matter more than the table itself:

-2. Duct and electrical readiness can change the quote by thousands.
+2. Ducts and electrical scope can change the job by thousands.
+That is often where quotes start to spread apart.

 Heat pump installation cost by project type